trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 ### Example of a vulnerable contract

-The `CharityFund` contract below has a entry point which can be used to `donate` some tez to `charity`.
-To make sure only an `admin` can initiate donations, this entry point checks that `admin` is equal to `source`.
+The `CharityFund` contract below has a entrypoint which can be used to `donate` some tez to `charity`.
+To make sure only an `admin` can initiate donations, this entrypoint checks that `admin` is equal to `source`.

 {% table %}
 * **Charity Fund Contract** {% colspan=2 %}